shelleywong/CSCI211-Course-Materials/Labs/lab08.md

 ## Exercise 1: Print Command Line Arguments

-Write a program (called `args`) that prints all the command line arguments to standard output.
+Write a program (called `args`) that prints all the command line arguments to standard output (everything after the executable).
 Use the args.cpp file in your 211-starter-pack/211/lab08_args directory as a starting point.
 For example:
 ```
 $ ./args one two
 one